Mercy Johnson gushes proudly as 1st daughter plays motherly role over 3 siblings

 Mercy Johnson Gets Emotional As She Shares Video of 9-Year-Old Purity Backing 4th Child, Taking Care of Others

-- Mercy Johnson is proud of how well she's raisisng her four children, especially her first daughter, Purity
+- Mercy Johnson is proud of how well she's raising her four children, especially her first daughter, Purity

 - The actress has taken to social media to gush over how responsible Purity is despite the fact that she's just nine

-- In the video Mercy shared, the young girl was seen backing her last sibling, tending to her and the actress reveals that she unconsciously stands up for others
+- In the video Mercy shared, the young girl was seen backing her last sister, and the actress revealed that she always stands up for her other siblings

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!